 The South African Heritage Resources Information System (SAHRIS) is an integrated, online heritage resources management tool developed by SAHRA.
 SAHRIS has garnered a fair amount of international interest as South Africa is one of the few countries in the world that maintains a centralized database of heritage resources.
-The information on the system has been published in international journals and SAHRA regularly attends conferences to disseminate knowledge about SAHRIS.
-SAHRA is mandated with the compilation and maintenance of an inventory of the national estate as per section 39 of the National Heritage Resources Act, Act 25 of 1999 (NHRA).
-As Part of this mandate,
+To ensure continuous improvement and added value through the system, a new version of SAHRIS is scheduled for launch within the 2023/2024 financial year.
+This redeveloped system is aimed at improving the overall user experience and introducing greater flexibility to adapt to improved processes in SAHRA, as well as creating a platform to better facilitate the needs of Provincial Heritage Resources Authorities.